sgalizia/sa-2018-landing-page/P07-Bootstrap-Setup/content.md

 >
 To arrive at the answer above, you should have looked at the [Bootstrap documentation](https://getbootstrap.com/docs/4.0/components/buttons/#button-tags) and copied the example for styling an anchor tag as as primary button: ![Primary Button Docs](assets/primary_btn_docs.jpg)

-To finish up the styling for our button, we'll change the anchor `<a>` tag's button size from it's default size to `large`.
+To finish up the styling for our button, we'll change the anchor `<a>` tag's button size from its default size to `large`.

 > [challenge]
 >
-Change the size of our `<a>` tag's button styling from it's default size to large.
+Change the size of our `<a>` tag's button styling from its default size to large.
 You can find the documentation for button sizing by [clicking here.](https://getbootstrap.com/docs/4.0/components/buttons/#sizes)

 <!-- break -->